dwyl/learn-data-structures/README.md

 ## Data Structures

 As we mentioned earlier, data structures refer to how data is organised.
-This organisation is not just for organisations sake however.
+This organisation is not just for organisation's sake however.
 The data structures you use could massively effect the speed at which your application runs.
 It could even be the difference between whether you app runs at all or errors because it cannot handle the load.